 Students must begin the internship process in the semester prior to the internship semester by contacting their academic advisor.
+Detailed information about the internship process is available on the College's website.

 Library Services

 The College offers full library services to all students.
 Library services include access to library materials at campus libraries, an online catalog, complete inter-library loan services, and remote access to library databases.
 The College has adopted an information-literacy strategy that incorporates library research in all academic programs.
 Information-literacy instruction is available to all students and is offered through First Year Experience and other courses.